Fantasyland Magic Kingdom

 Dumbo the Flying Elephant

-The Many Adventures of Winnie the Pooh replaced Mr. Toad’s Wild Ride in 1999 and is four minute ride in a golden honey pot car through storyboards from the Hundred Acre Wood.
+The Many Adventures of Winnie the Pooh replaced Mr. Toad’s Wild Ride in 1999 and is four four-minute ride in a golden honey pot car through storyboards from the Hundred Acre Wood.
 Along the way you meet Winnie and all his friends including Eeyore, Tigger and Piglet but make sure you keep an eye for Heffalumps.

-Peter Pan’s Flight (FASTPASS available)
+Peter Pan’s Flight (Lightening Lane available)

 A genuine vintage merry-go-round that was originally built in 1917 and operated in Maplewood, New Jersey.
 It make a beautiful picture at night when it is all lit up.